 Whoop is based on three pillars of training: sleep, strain and recovery.
 Sleep is monitored through the strap and can tell you everything about your night’s rest from your stages of sleep to quality of sleep to how to improve it.
 One cycle is measured from the moment you wake up to the moment you wake up again the following day, as opposed to a 24-hour clock.

-A Product Expert at Whoop said that their sleep tracker is the best wearable on the market.
+A product expert at Whoop says that their sleep tracker is the best wearable on the market.
 “We studied this sleep tracker against a PSG (polysomnography) in a lab.
 Our stages of sleep and our ability to detect the start and end of sleep are the best on the market.
 The strap detects the exact same stages of sleep as the PSG [the gold standard of sleep testing].
 This comes from accurately measuring heart rate and pulse rate.”

 Heart rate monitor